Swan maiden: South America: The Vulture Wife

 American anthropologist Charles Wagley collected a tale from the Tenetehara people which he titled The man who married the vulture.
 In this tale, a Tenetehara man brings home a female king vulture (Gypagus papa) and raises it.
-Time passes, and the man sighs over the lack of a wife, and wishes the bird could become one.
-He leaves to the garden and returns at night, and sees a meal prepared for him.
-This situation many times, and he discovers that the vulture take off the feather garments, become a woman and cook his food.
+Time passes, and the man sighs over the lack of a wife and wishes the bird could become one.
+He goes to the garden, returns at night, and sees a meal prepared for him.
+This situation occurs many times, and he discovers that the vulture takes off the feather garments, becomes a woman, and cooks his food.
 He enters the house and hides the vulture's feather garment.
-The (now human) vulture explains she wanted to be kind good to him now that she is grown.
+The (now human) vulture explains she wanted to be kind and good to him now that she is grown.
 They marry.
-Later, he wishes to pay a visit to her relatives, but she warns him against it, since her father, the vulture king, is a dangerous creature.
-He insists and she takes him to the vulture realm.
+Later, he wishes to visit her relatives, but she warns him against it, since her father, the vulture king, is a dangerous creature.
+He insists, and she takes him to the vulture realm.
 Once there, the vulture king orders his human son-in-law to perform tasks for him: to build a canoe in one day (done by woodpeckers); to clear a garden in one day (again done by the woodpeckers), and to start a fire in the middle of the clearing.
 In the third task, a spider protects the human until the fire burns.
-Then, the Tenetehara man asks for the help of the hawks against his father-in-law.
+Then the Tenetehara man asks the hawks for help against his father-in-law.

+In an etiological tale from the Yukpa people collected by Fr.
+Adolfo de Villamañan with the title Kemoko y Kurumacho, Kemoko makes the Kurumacho, which are vultures, from the earth and they fly to the sky.
+Kemoko lives in the mountains and longs for a wife, so he catches some fishes, lets the meat rot and rubs itself with the rotten meat to attract the vultures.
+It happens thus, and he captures a female Kurumacho, then plucks her feathers and takes her for wife.
+Kemoko and the vulture wife sire Okoshpe, Wamo, Katutu, and Pishíaka, from which the Spaniards and Watiya (white people) come.